On behalf of the Board of Directors, the doctors and the staff, I would like to welcome you to the June E. Nylen Cancer

 The bell and plaque was donated in honor of Helen Hall and has been rung thousands of times in celebration of completing treatment and onward as a “survivor”.

 For 20 years, the June E. Nylen Cancer Center has led the region in comprehensive cancer care.
 The center officially opened its doors March 27, 1995 as the Siouxland Regional Cancer Center.
 The years have been marked by collaboration, change and growth.
 Now we mark the anniversary of our inception as one of the first freestanding cancer centers in the Midwest.
-We now have 14 medical oncology and hematology satellite locations in Iowa and Nebraska to convenience our patients in the outlying areas.
+We have five medical oncology and hematology satellite locations in outlying areas for convenience to patients.

 Altogether, a staff of more than 100 professionals work together to bring the highest quality, compassionate cancer care to thousands in our community.
-A full array of beneficial support services are offered: nutritional care, emotional and spiritual care, patient advocates that help navigate the cancer journey, a wig boutique, support groups, radiation oncology transportation services, as well as an education and resource center.
+A full array of beneficial support services are offered: nutritional care, emotional and spiritual care, patient advocates that help navigate the cancer journey, a wig boutique, support groups, free radiation oncology transportation services, as well as an education and resource center.

 The June E. Nylen Cancer Center partners with the National Cancer Institute’s Clinical Community Oncology Program including Mayo Clinic, which enables us to offer state-of-the-art treatment which might otherwise be unavailable.
 More than 3,300 Siouxland patients have participated in clinical trials that offer new treatments, prevention, and enhanced quality of life for our patients.